TL;DR

 - Now run the command:

-- Finally to install git on Debian enter the command:
+- Finally Git install Debian by running the command:

 - After the installation process completes, verify the Git installation by running the following command: